Nystylvrn (nih-sTIHLL-vern)

 Genetics and Reproduction

-After the eggs are laid, the Nystylvrn swarm will take flight again.
-They will continue to hunt until the daylight grows strong enough that they can no longer fly anymore.
-Then they will eventually become grounded, and then food for ground-dwelling predators.
+After the eggs are laid, the Nystylvrn swarm will continue to hunt nightly until the daytime grows long enough that they can no longer fly.
+Stranded on the ground, they become food for terrestrial predators.

-Nystylvrn eggs remain dormant for the majority of the Dawn year.
-Near the end of the Dawn year, they will begin to consume their yolk and grow.
-By the beginning of the Dusk year, the eggs that survived will have swollen to nearly six inches in diameter.
-At this point, they can be spotted from the ground as round, blueish growths crowding the upper branches of fir trees.
-Sometimes there are enough eggs on one branch to cause it to sag or even break.
+Nystylvrn eggs remain dormant until the end of the Dawn year, when they begin consuming their yolk and growing.
+By the beginning of the Dusk year, the surviving eggs will have swollen to nearly six inches in diameter.
+At this point, they can be spotted from the ground as round, blue growths crowding the upper branches of fir trees.
+Sometimes there are enough eggs on one branch to cause it to break.
 The fallen eggs quickly become food for scavengers.

-It is not known exactly how the eggs sync up, but on a bright night at the beginning of the Dusk year, every egg on the same tree will hatch at once into a fully developed adult Nystylvrn.
+It is not known exactly how the eggs sync up, but on a bright night at the beginning of the Dusk year, every egg on the same tree will hatch at once into a juvenile Nystylvrn.
 They immediately take flight in search of their first meal.
-After all of the fertile eggs hatch, the adults naturally divide into swarms of a maximum of forty individuals.
+Once they've digested their first kill, they will have matured into adults.
+Swarms typically consist of at least fifty individuals.

 Ecology and Habitats